-- [Amended Jan.
+- 83. The question of suspension of House Rules 45, 47, 56, 61, 64, 66, 67, 68, 69, 77 and 83 shall be decided without debate.
+Debate upon the motion for the suspension of any other House rule, unless otherwise indicated, or any joint rule shall be limited to fifteen minutes and no member shall occupy more than three minutes.
+This rule shall not be suspended unless by unanimous consent of the members present.
+[102.]
+(52.) - 1527 [Amended Jan.
 12, 1981; Jan.
-9, 1989.]

-- 84. Unless otherwise indicated, nothing in the House rules or joint rules shall be suspended, altered or repealed unless two-thirds of the members present and voting consent thereto.
+9, 1989.] - 84.
+Unless otherwise indicated, nothing in the House rules or joint rules shall be suspended, altered or repealed unless two-thirds of the members present and voting consent thereto.
 This rule shall not be suspended unless by unanimous consent of the members present.
 [103.]
-(63.)

-- 1482 [Amended Jan.
-12, 1981.]

-- 84A.
-The clerk may, due to technical limitations or upon exigent circumstances, elect to waive any requirement relative to the electronic availability and posting on the internet of any bills, resolves, summaries or other documents contained herein; provided, however, that if the clerk so waives any such requirement he shall make paper copies of the documents available to all members and the public within the limitation established for the electronic availability and posting on the internet of any bills, resolves, summaries or other documents contained herein. - 1489 [Adopted Feb.
-11, 2009.] - 1490 Reference to Committee on Rules. - 85.
-All motions or orders authorizing committees of the House to travel or to employ stenographers, all propositions involving special investigations by committees of the House, all resolutions presented for adoption by the House only, and all motions and orders except those which relate to the procedure of the House or are privileged in their nature or are authorized by Rule 65, shall be referred without debate to the committee on Rules, which shall report thereon, recommending what action should be taken.
-The committee shall not recommend suspension of
+(63.) - 1531 [Amended Jan.
+12, 1981.] - 84A.
+The Clerk may, due to technical limitations or upon exigent circumstances, elect to waive any requirement relative to the electronic availability and posting on the website of the General Court of any bills, resolves, summaries or other documents contained herein; provided, however, that if the Clerk so waives any such requirement he shall make paper copies of the documents available to all members and the public within the limitation established for the electronic availability and posting on the website of the General Court of any bills, resolves, summaries or other documents contained herein.

+[Adopted Feb.
+11, 2009.]

+Reference to Committee on Rules.

-1497 Joint Rule 9, unless evidence satisfactory to the committee is produced that the petitioners have 1498 previously given notice, by public advertisement or otherwise, equivalent to that required by 1499 Chapter 3 of the General Laws.
+85. All motions or orders authorizing committees of the House to travel or to employ stenographers, all propositions involving special investigations by committees of the House, all resolutions presented for adoption by the House only, and all motions and orders except those which relate to the procedure of the House or are privileged in their nature or are authorized by Rule 65, shall be referred without debate to the committee on Rules, which shall report thereon, recommending what action should be taken.
+The committee shall not recommend suspension of Joint Rule 9, unless evidence satisfactory to the committee is produced that the petitioners have previously given notice, by public advertisement or otherwise, equivalent to that required by Chapter 3 of the General Laws.
 [104.]
 (13A.)

-1500 [Amended Jan.
+[Amended Jan.
 29, 2015.]

-1501 85A.
-The House Business Manager, with the approval of the Counsel appointed pursuant to 1502 Rule 13B, shall provide that outside, independent audits of House financial accounts be 1503 conducted for each fiscal year upon receipt of the fiscal year end appropriation activity with 1504 balance report from the comptroller of the Commonwealth.
-The audit shall be conducted in 1505 accordance with auditing standards generally accepted in the United States of America and the 1506 standards applicable to financial audits contained in Government Auditing Standards, issued by 1507 the Comptroller General of the United States.
-The House Business Manager shall provide the 1508 independent auditor with requested documents for such audit.
-A copy of such audit shall be filed 1509 with the Clerk of the House and said copies shall be made available to the members and the 1510 general public upon request.
-The procurement of an independent auditor pursuant to this rule 1511 shall not be subject to rule 87.
-1512 [Adopted Jan.
+85A.
+The House Business Manager, with the approval of the Counsel appointed pursuant to Rule 13B, shall provide that outside, independent audits of House financial accounts be conducted for each fiscal year upon receipt of the fiscal year end appropriation activity with balance report from the comptroller of the Commonwealth.
+The audit shall be conducted in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
+The House Business Manager shall provide the independent auditor with requested documents for such audit.
+A copy of such audit shall be filed with the Clerk of the House and said copies shall be made available to the members and the general public upon request.
+The procurement of an independent auditor pursuant to this rule shall not be subject to rule 87.

+- [Adopted Jan.
 11, 1985, Amended Jan.
 20, 2011; Jan.
-30, 2019.]
-1513 Parliamentary Practice.
-1514 86.
-The rules of parliamentary practice shall govern the House in all cases to which they are 1515 applicable, and in which they are not inconsistent with these rules or the joint rules of the two 1516 branches.
-(62.)
+30, 2019.] - 1563 Parliamentary Practice.